 Start brushing a baby's teeth as soon as they come through.

-Here are tips on how to look after baby teeth, including the importance of avoiding sweetened foods and drinks.
+Here are tips on looking after your baby's teeth, including the importance of avoiding sweetened foods and drinks.

 Get children into a teeth-cleaning routine

 Help your child have healthy teeth for life by having a good dental health routine.

 Read more about how to look after your children's teeth.

 Straighten crooked teeth with braces

 More and more teenagers (and some adults) are having braces and orthodontics to straighten their teeth.

 Have regular check-ups with your dentist.
 Do not put off going for a check-up.
 Detecting problems early can mean they're easier to treat.

 If problems are not treated, they may lead to damage that's harder, or even impossible, to repair.